trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     **Smart contract implementation for this first training is finished, let's prepare the deployment to ghostnet.**

+1. Make sure that Docker Desktop is running.

 1. Compile the `nft.jsligo` file to create a default taqueria initial storage and parameter file

     ```bash